Take Action Now

 Gun fire was the

-leading cause of death for Connecticut children in 2021.
+leading cause of death for Connecticut children.

 Take Action Now